j-mikhail/whatsinaname/readme.md

 ```
 ![SVM classification plot, linear, all genres, all records](/graphs/plot-linear-allg-allr.png)

-We can in the color shading that the results have been biased to the same two classes.
+We can see by the color shading that the results have been biased to the same two classes.
 As well, if we remember our sparse matrix graph from earlier, many entries exist that are zero for both terms, which could further bias our results.
 So what happens if we remove these entries?
 ```r
 data_for_svm <- data.frame(X1 = as.matrix(data_container_tfidf@training_matrix)[, 1111], X2 = as.matrix(data_container_tfidf@training_matrix)[, 1231], y = as.factor(data_rnd$genre[1:4000]))
 data_for_svm <- subset(data_for_svm, X1 != 0 | X2 != 0)